SitePen/dgrid/README.md

 cell's data will display as normal until that event is fired, at which point the editor will be rendered, replacing the cell's content.
 When the editor loses focus, it will disappear, replaced by the updated content.

+**Please note:** if attempting to trigger an Editor on focus (to accommodate keyboard and mouse), it is highly recommended to use dgrid's custom event, `dgrid-cellfocusin` instead of `focus`, to avoid confusion of events.
+Note that this requires also mixing the Keyboard module into the Grid.

 By default, changes made to items via Editors do not immediately propagate to the store.
 However, this can be enabled for a particular Editor by